Baikal Skullcap

 Baikal skullcap is the dried root of Scutellaria baicalensis (Huang Qin), a flagship Chinese traditional medicinal herb whose flavonoid-rich profile is dominated by baicalin, baicalein, wogonin and oroxylin A. Standardized extracts have been explored for their anti-inflammatory, antioxidant and antiviral signaling effects, with the most rigorous modern oncology work centered on PHY906, a four-herb decoction in which Baikal skullcap is the principal component and which has been studied as an adjunct intended to reduce gastrointestinal toxicity from irinotecan-based chemotherapy in advanced colorectal cancer.
 Hepatic safety has been an active topic following the 2017 FDA-related withdrawal of a flavocoxid-containing combination product from the US market, so dose discipline and source quality remain important.

-Active Compound Flavonoids baicalin, baicalein, wogonin and oroxylin A standardized in many extracts to ~30% baicalin from the dried root.
+Active Compound Flavonoids baicalin, baicalein, wogonin and oroxylin A; many extracts standardized to ~30% baicalin from the dried root.

 Benefits